Last Updated April 2026

 - Richard Branson

-Like any good story, to get here today, mine had a beginning, a pretty rocky middle and I'm still working on the ending 😏- but so far it's epically awesome!
+Like any good work story, to get here today, mine had a beginning, a weird middle (during COVID) and I'm still working on the ending 😏

 I needed tools quickly to work out what was happening in a team without knowing them, their work or the business.